nategraf/trol/docs/index.rst

 ..
-Redis Thin Object Layer documentation master file, created by sphinx-quickstart on Sun Oct  1 16:24:06 2017.
+Thin Redis Object Layer documentation master file, created by sphinx-quickstart on Mon Oct  9 09:48:28 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Redis Thin Object Layer's documentation!
+Welcome to Thin Redis Object Layer's documentation!
 ===================================================

 .. toctree::